sitrox/schemacop/README_V3.md

 Note that regardless of the `encoding` option, all strings are validated for valid encoding using `valid_encoding?`.
 Strings with invalid byte sequences for their declared encoding will always produce a validation error.
+The `pattern` and `format` of such a string are not checked, as matching a pattern requires decoding it; the checks that do not decode the string (`min_length`, `max_length`, `encoding` and `enum`) are still reported.

+A string whose encoding is valid but cannot be compared with the `pattern` or with the pattern of the given `format` (e.g. a UTF-16 string) is reported as not matching it, rather than raising an error.
+Note that `min_length` and `max_length` count bytes for such an encoding, as it has no characters.

 #### Formats